-Established and reviewed annually by the Board of Directors for Silvestica Green Forest AB (the “Company”).
+Established by the Board of Directors for Silvestica Green Forest AB (the “Company”).
 This policy also applies to the Company’s subsidiary.

 Sustainability of Company activities

 Business operations, including operations in the Company’s subsidiary, shall at all times be carried out in a sustainable manner in order to avoid any misunderstandings.
 The Company’s operations shall comply with the requirements and guidelines with routines in place, as stipulated by the applicable Sustainability Policy for SEB (“Corporate Sustainability Policy for the SEB Group”), last revised on 28 April 2020, as well as the forestry industry policy adopted by SEB (“Industry policy for Forest management”), last revised on 18 February 2011.

 Ambitions and resources